Welcome to our new website!

 Slow breathing and other breathing issues are common symptoms of fentanyl overdose.
 This can cause hypoxia, a condition caused when our brain is unable to get sufficient oxygen.
 Hypoxia can lead to permanent brain damage, coma, and death.

-Since fentanyl primarily affects areas of your brain that control pain and deal with emotion, prolonged use raises your risk of co-occurring mental health disorders.
+Since fentanyl primarily affects areas of your brain that control pain and deal with emotion, prolonged use raises your risk of co-occurring Behavioral Health disorders.
 These can include anxiety, depression, and dysphoric mood.

 Signs of Fentanyl Addiction and Overdose